kanglicheng/code-school/rails/projects/ninety_nine_cats_i/README.md

 * Use text for name.
 * Use radio buttons for sex.
-* Use a drop down for color (hint: keep your code DRY by using the constant you defined on the `Cat` class.
+* Use a dropdown for color (hint: keep your code DRY by using the constant you defined on the `Cat` class.
-* Use a blank `<option>` as the default color; this will force the user to consciously pick one.
+* Use a blank `<option>` as the default color.
+You may want to add the text '-- select a color --' (or similar) so users know what this dropdown is for.
+This will force the user to consciously pick one.
 * You can use the `date` input type to prompt the user to pick a birth date.
 Look this up on MDN.
 * Use a `textarea` tag for the description.